oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_DR_MR_Deployment/IMPLEMENTATION.md

 # <a name="Deployment Samples"></a>Deployment Samples

+## 4.1 : DR and MR Related New Variables

-## 4.1 : Deploy OELZ Feature on Primary and Paired Backup Region.
+## 4.2 : Deploy OELZ Feature on Primary and Paired Backup Region.

 | Variable Name      | Description| Type | Default
 | ------------------- | ----- | ----- | ----- |